What technologies are available for mycotoxin analysis?

 In order to identify the best mycotoxin analysis methods for specific crops and for various points along the grain supply chain, it’s necessary to understand the different types of testing technology and their strengths and weaknesses.

-In 2005, EnviroLogix pioneered the first commercial lateral flow device (LFD) for detection of mycotoxins, QuickTox Kit for Aflatoxin.
+In 2005, EnviroLogix pioneered the first commercial lateral flow device (LFD) for detection of mycotoxins.
 Lateral flow strips, similar to a pregnancy test, work by exposing a strip of test medium to a fluid sample to identify the presence of harmful mycotoxins.
 For specifics, read more about how immunoassays work.

 Affinity chromatography for mycotoxin testing